 The Christine Ladley Fund

-To commemorate the life of Christine Ladley (see below), a funding initiative in education, travel and work experience has been established by the Trustees of the WFGA and her partner Lars-Olav Nicolls.
+To commemorate the life of Christine Ladley (pictured), a funding initiative in education, travel and work experience was established by the Trustees of Working for Gardeners and her partner, Lars-Olav Nicolls.
+The Fund provides financial support of projects in both horticulture and agriculture with a desire to see those who seek training and resources, reach and fulfil their goals.

 Gardening was an enduring interest, starting with a vegetable patch, then the re-modelling of the garden at her last home.
 Grasses were a particular favourite and she grew annuals and salad vegetables in a greenhouse.
 She improved her skills and knowledge and looked forward to gardening becoming her principal retirement recreation.
 Sadly that was not to be and Christine died in December 2006 at the age of 60.